spacetelescope/jdaviz/docs/cubeviz/displaycubes.rst

 you can click the radio button next to each listed dataset to make that dataset visible (checked) or invisible (unchecked).
 By default only one selection at a time is allowed; to allow multiple data entries to be selected at once, click the toggle in the top right of the menu.
+The datasets available in each viewer are filtered to include only compatible data, so you may not see all loaded data in the menu for every viewer.
+For example, 1D spectra will not be available in the image viewers.

  .. image:: img/data_tab_radio.png